gpstathis/cardinality/README.md

   -V, --version            Print version information and exit.
 ```

-## Executing a sample run and virfying the counts
+## Executing a sample run and verifying the counts

 The following run simulates 500 visits from 100 unique visitors to a site with id `site1` in the month of October 2018, distributed among three different landing pages: